awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

     gamma: 10.0
     alpha: 0.5

-Besides the two configurations, you can output the classification results as probabilities of positive and negative classes by setting the value of ``return_proba`` configuration to be ``true``.
+Apart from focal loss and class weights, you can also output the classification results as probabilities of positive and negative classes by setting the value of ``return_proba`` configuration to be ``true``.
 By default GraphStorm outputs classification results using the argmax values, e.g., either 0s or 1s in binary tasks, which equals to using ``0.5`` as the threshold to classify negative from positive samples.
 With probabilities as outputs, you can use